 Of course, you can also improve your happiness and general well-being, including effective, efficient back pain management by making regular visits to a chiropractor.
 Our experienced doctors at LifeWorks Integrative Health in Shawnee are always looking for the root cause of your back pain, neck pain, knee pain, or other conditions, so you can rest assured that you will be receiving customized care that will also benefit your long-term health.
 We’re all about providing functional medicine solutions combined with a physical medicine touch, which may include natural pain management solutions like chiropractic care, physical rehab (hey, we may even suggest going for a run or walk to strengthen your back), and trigger point injections.
 Now, LifeWorks Integrative Health features two locations – in Shawnee and Overland Park – to better serve the Kansas City area.
 We’ll never send you out the door with an unnecessary prescription or surgery recommendation.
 Instead, we’ll work with you to determine the root cause of your condition, whether it be pain and mobility or an underlying chronic condition like diabetes or hypothyroidism.

-Our goal is bringing you back to health so your body can function as optimally as it was designed to, allowing you to live the full and happy life you dream of.
+Our goal is to bring you back to health so your body can function as optimally as it was designed to, allowing you to live the full and happy life you dream of.
 Give us a call at either one of our all-encompassing wellness centers to learn more about how we can help you.